Too Hot to Work: Urgent Call to Action at the Inaugural SCORCH Science Café

 Attendees listening to the panel discussion.

-Jason Glaser, LIN CEO and filmmaker-turned-epidemiologist, introduced the featured documentary film “Too Hot to Work,” by Mikaël Lefrançios and Camille Robert and in which Jason’s investigative reporting is highlighted.
+Jason Glaser, LIN CEO and filmmaker-turned-epidemiologist, introduced the featured documentary film “Too Hot to Work,” by Mikaël Lefrançios and Camille Robert.
 Subtitled “Essential Workers: The New Frontlines of Global Warming,” the film grimly reveals how rising temperatures magnify social inequities by driving outdoor and non-air-conditioned indoor essential workers beyond the limits of human heat tolerance.
 Filmed across eight countries in Europe, the Middle East, North America, Central America, and South Asia, it presents firsthand accounts of sugarcane and smallholder-farm laborers who endure sunbaked days that precipitate heatstroke and chronic kidney disease, construction crews laboring under minimal shade, delivery and courier workers navigating marathon routes under blistering skies, garment-factory laborers confined to poorly ventilated workshops, and quarry workers and outdoor tour guides whose familiar worksites become hazardous as temperatures soar.
 Through the haunting declaration “there is an urgent need to act; we were late today” in response to the death of a construction crew member, the film underscores that even the slightest delay in protecting workers can prove deadly.
 Yet Glaser also documents a simple, evidence-based framework – Rest, Shade, Hydration, Sanitation (RSHS) – showing how initiatives in Central America and similar intervention pilot programs across Europe and Asia have dramatically reduced illness and saved lives.
 He argues that such low-cost, scalable solutions must become global occupational standards as our planet warms.

 The Café concluded with a rallying cry to “act now”— that as extreme heat intensifies, communities cannot afford to delay.